Support Women DJs Is Shattering the EDM Glass Ceiling

 Anybody who has spent time in EDM circles knows the community runs strong.
 Folks are there to support each other, so it makes all the sense in the world that the reception to Brosman’s concept was positive and immediate.
 It’s difficult to deny that there was a desperate need for a project like this, especially in the NYC scene.

-“They have no reason to, trust me with putting on an event, but I had probably at least, 80% of people were were responding to me, saying, ‘this sounds amazing.
+“They have no reason to, trust me with putting on an event, but I had at least 80% of people responding to me, saying, ‘this sounds amazing.
 We need more of this.
-Yes, I’d love to be involved,” Brosman explained.
+Yes, I’d love to be involved’,” Brosman explained.

 Difficulties breaking through for femme people aren’t new in any profession, and the industry is no stranger to misogyny, by many accounts it depends on it.
 For most women in the scene, being placed in lineups, earning a residency or just getting a foot in the door at a New York club comes with open-ended expectations, often rooted in sex.